alisdairjsmyth/node-red-contrib-blindcontroller/README.md

 * <b>blindPosition</b>: the new position of the blind
 * <b>expiry period</b>: (optional) the duration in minutes this manual setting will remain is place.

-Manual positions can be forced to expiry by processing a message with <b>msg.topic</b> set to blindPositionReset, and <b>msg.payload</b> containing the following properties:
+Manual positions can be forced to expire by processing a message with <b>msg.topic</b> set to blindPositionReset, and <b>msg.payload</b> containing the following properties:

 * <b>channel</b>: the channel of the blind
 * <b>reset</b>: boolean indicating manual setting is to be reset